rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

 - Insert Data to MySQL Database.
 - Update Data to MySQL.
 - Delete Data from Database.
-- Populate JTable From MySQL Database.
+- Populate table in phpMyAdmin Database.
-- Create a JTable Model.
-- Display Images in a JTable.
+- Display images in contacts profile.
-- Populate JCombobox From MySQL Database.
 - Search Data in MySQL Database.
-- Display Selected JTable Row Data in JTextFIelds.
+- Display selected data in text fields.
 - Insert, Update, Delete Image from Database.

-Tools used in this Java Project :
+# Tools used in this Java Project :

 - Java SE 8 .
 - NetBeans IDE .